BSN to DNP Programs

 Are Clinical Hours Required for the BSN to DNP Program?

-BSN to DNP specialties which require clinical hours and state licensure are:
+BSN to DNP specialties that require clinical hours and state licensure are:

 - Nurse Practitioner (NP)